gbv/beaconspec/appendices.md

   : a condense format to serialize link dumps as specified in this document.

 link
-  : a triple of source identifier, target identifier, and (optional) annotation.
-Given in
+  : a source identifier, target identifier, relation type, and (optional) link
-    form of link tokens in BEACON format to construct links from.
+    annotation.
+Given in form of link tokens in BEACON format to construct links from.

+link annotation
+  : an additional description of a link given as non-empty Unicode string.

 link dump
-  : a set of links and meta fields with common relation type for all links.
+  : a set of links and meta fields.

 link token
   : a Unicode string in BEACON format used to construct a link.